 My name is Steve Culton, and I live in Connecticut.
-I am a fly fishing guide and instructor, fly tyer, and freelance writer.
-My work has appeared in Field & Stream, American Angler, The Flyfish Journal, The Drake, Flyfishing & Tying Journal, Eastern Fly Fishing, Fly Rod & Reel Online, and the Mid Atlantic Fly Fishing Guide.
+I am a fly fishing guide and instructor, fly tyer, and outdoor writer.
+My work has appeared in Field & Stream, American Angler, The Flyfish Journal, The Drake, The Fisherman, Flyfishing & Tying Journal, Eastern Fly Fishing, Fly Rod & Reel Online, and the Mid Atlantic Fly Fishing Guide.

 Most of all, I’m just a guy who loves fly fishing.

-My passions include trout, striped bass, steelhead, and small streams with wild brook trout populations.
+My passions include trout, striped bass, steelhead, smallmouth bass, and small streams with wild brook trout populations.
 I occasionally teach out of UpCountry Sportfishing in New Hartford, CT.
-I also give presentations on fly fishing to clubs and organizations around the northeast, as well as at regional and national shows.
-You can contact me here or at swculton [at] yahoo.com.
+I also give fly fishing presentations to clubs and organizations around the northeast, as well as at regional and national shows.
+You can contact me here or at email@example.com.

 So, why Currentseams?